Who are Flahavans and why are they involved within the league?

 Athletics is a non contact sport and therefore there should not be any physical contact during the race.
 For cross country where everybody is tightly packed at the start it is understandable that there might be slight contact (officials will be watching) but any contact observed by officials during the final stages of the race will lead to disqualification.

 All runners’ names must be entered online.
 For rounds 2 & 3 you must submit your runners names the week before, using only the official online entry section.
-Each runner will receive their own number which they must keep for all 3 rounds (teachers may want to collect their pupils numbers after each round for safe keeping).
 You can change the team runners for the different rounds.
 If a child is sick or unable to attend at the last minute we can assign a new number that morning.

 Photographs will be taken during the different rounds and at the NI final, these will be used on the Athletics NI website and for media.
 When completing the application form you must tick whether there is parental consent for Athletics NI to use each child’s photograph.
 If a child from your school is not allowed to be photographed then please let us know and we can delete any Athletics NI photos that they are in.